Why Florida’s Space Coast should be your next holiday destination

-Far from the cries of the Mickey Mouse ears and Disney ‘magic’ located in nearby Orlando, is something else quite spectacular: Florida’s Space Coast.
+When one mentions Orlando, first thoughts usually jump to Mickey Mouse ears, but not too far from the Disney ‘magic’ is something else quite spectacular: Florida’s Space Coast.

 Advertisement